jbytecode/OperationsResearchModels.jl/paper/paper.md

 `OperationsResearchModels.jl` is a Julia package [@julia] that offers comprehensive implementations for numerous topics typically covered in an Operations Research (OR) curriculum.
 Its primary objective during development was to serve academic and pedagogical purposes, providing a clear and accessible platform for learning and applying OR concepts.
 While not optimized for high-performance computing, the package leverages JuMP for its underlying mathematical modeling, which inherently provides a reasonable level of computational efficiency.
 This design allows the package to deliver a suite of functions that solve classical operations research problems with remarkable ease and consistency, simplifying the process for students and researchers alike.

+# State of the field

+Gurobi OptiMods is an open-source Python package that provides pre-implemented optimization use cases built on the Gurobi solver.
+Each module includes comprehensive documentation detailing its application and the underlying mathematical model [@gurobi-optimods].
+Julia's `Graphs.jl` [Graphs2021] package provides efficient methods for important network analysis topics such as minimal spanning tree and the shortest path.

 # Statement of Need

 JuMP [@JuMP] provides an excellent interface and macros for uniformly accessing optimizer functionality.
 Any mathematical optimization problem can be assembled with three core components: the objective function (`@objective`), variable definitions (`@variable`), and constraints (`@constraints`).
 The researcher's role is to formulate the original problem as a mathematical optimization problem and then translate it using JuMP's macros.